COVID-19 Citywide Public Information & Alerts

 Celebrating Holidays and Family Traditions During COVID-19

 Attempts to reduce the impact of COVID-19 has changed the lives of peoples all over the world in many ways.
-Family traditions and rituals provide a touchstone for comfort and security, because, for a lot of families, they are predictable and always the same.
-Almost all cultures celebrate special Spring holidays with some form of ritual whether it’s a prayer, gift-giving, or games.
-And almost all of them include the sharing of food.
-San Francisco families practicing shelter-in-place and social distancing will need to get creative to celebrate various religious and family holidays in April, including Easter, Passover, and the beginning of Ramadan.
+Annual memorials, family traditions, and religious rituals provide a touchstone for comfort for a lot of families, as they are predictable and often acknowledge community strength and resilience.
+San Francisco families practicing shelter-in-place and social distancing will need to get creative (via Messenger, Zoom, Houseparty, FaceTime, etc.) to celebrate various religious and family holidays.

-The SFFD wishes you and your family a safe and healthy Springtime Celebration!
+The SFFD wishes you and your family safe and healthy Springtime Celebrations!